How Providers are Leveraging AI in Mental Healthcare

 An AI platform’s role in mental healthcare is wholly dependent on the type of data it is given and its capacity to provide prompt and meaningful interpretations of that information mere moments later.
 Current examples include:

-These and similar tools assist healthcare professionals by offering them swift, accurate insights on individual patients used to adjust mental health treatment options as needed.
+These and similar tools assist healthcare professionals by reducing administrative burdens and offering them swift, accurate insights on individual patients used to adjust mental health treatment options as needed.

 Ethical Concerns and Questions